 Approximately 30% of Zurich residents are foreign nationals, like me.
 I don’t know that many people here but I still manage to run into friends and acquaintances while out and about in the city.
 That’s a comforting experience for an expat.

 3. In Switzerland, you can spell Zurich six different ways

-Switzerland has four national languages: German, French, Italian, and Romansh.
+Switzerland has four official languages: German, French, Italian, and Romansh.
 As a result, you’ll see several spellings for Swiss cities throughout the country, which can be helpful to learn.

 Take Zurich for example:

 - Zuerich – German spelling without the umlaut

 - Züri – The city’s nickname in Swiss German